c-e-github/LoraDTU/docs/DeviceProfiles.md

 ]
 ```

 The json file can contain multiple profiles.
 Each profile requires a name and different parameters.
 If one parameter is not set, the default value, as compiled into the firmware is used.
-The example above shows all the currently supported values.
-Others may follow.
-Sample files for some boards can be found [here](DeviceProfiles/).
-This means you can just flash the generic bin file and upload the json file.
-Then you select your board and everything works hopyfully as expected.

 ## Implemented configuration values